 Shop at Meadowhall

 If you’re in need of a big retail therapy session at your favourite high street and designer shops, Meadowhall is the place to go to splash your cash.
-As the largest shopping centre in Yorkshire, you’ll easily lose a day wondering the halls of retail galore, and dining in their food hall.
+As the largest shopping centre in Yorkshire, you’ll easily lose a day wandering the halls of retail galore and dining in their food hall.